Swim tracking guide

 Placement is not the whole story

 A swimmer can place lower in a strong field and still make a significant PB.
 They can also place well without improving their own time.
-Parents should read placement alongside personal progress, not instead of it.
+Placement should be read alongside personal progress, not instead of it.

 PB Pathway focuses on private progress views: recent results, PB history, Standards Pathway gaps and reports.
-That helps parents understand what the swim meant for their own swimmer.
+That helps explain what the swim meant for the swimmer's own progress.

 Review before saving

-Parent-entered data should remain clearly labelled as parent-entered or unverified unless it is later confirmed from a trusted approved source.
+Manually entered data should remain clearly labelled as manual entry or unverified unless it is later confirmed from a trusted approved source.

 FAQ